 Attend your District’s Recharter Workshop.
 Each District is to hold one or more workshops to discuss recharter.
 Attending it also gives you a chance to meet your Commissioner Team, your first line of help in case you need it.
 You may have received your unit’s recharter packet at the workshop.
 The PowerPoint presentation used at the workshop is available on the recharter website via the "Resources" section.

 Inventory your members and collect fees.
-Collect BSA registration fee, Boys Life subscription fee, and Council accident insurance fee from each member that will be continuing membership.
+Collect BSA registration fee, Boys Life subscription fee, and Council accident insurance fee (this is currently covered by Council through Friends of Scouting) from each member that will be continuing membership.
+This form is included in your recharter packet, and should be used for accuracy.
 The unit’s Treasurer or another leader may do the actual collection, but you must know who is renewing and any changes to their personal data (address, phone#, etc.) and, for adults, Scouting position.
 Involve the Unit Leader and Committee in determining the status of those who do not respond about renewing.
 Get complete, new applications, including all required parts and signatures, for any new youth or adult members.
 All adult applications should include proof of having completed Youth Protection Training.
-This course is available online the E-Learning Center in MyScouting.
+This course is available online via the Training Tab in My.Scouting.
 Attach a copy of the training certificate to the application and the criminal background check authorization before submitting the application.
 Your UNIT LEADER also must have completed BSA training for his or her position.